AshanCassim/Hybrid_Framework_For_nopCommerce_Webapp/README.md

-# TDD Hybrid Framework For "nopCommerce" Web app V1
+# Hybrid Framework For "nopCommerce" Web app V1
 Aug 2020 – Sep 2020

 Project description
-This is a Hybrid Framework with TDD approach For “nopCommerce” website’s
+This is a Hybrid Framework For “nopCommerce” website’s

 • Login
 • Add Customer